Wealthsimple Review

 Top Takeaways for 2024

-After testing Wealthsimple, here are our findings:
+After testing Wealthsimple, here are my findings:

 - Wealthsimple’s proprietary low-cost index funds (TSX: WSRI and TSX: WSRD) aim to be even more “green” compared to the Enviromental Social Governance (ESG) rankings typically used in the industry, and complement the broker’s robo-advisor offering.